sandalle/minecraft_bigreactor_control/README.md

 	- Fix rod auto-adjust text position.
 	- Reactors store 10M RF and Turbines store 1M RF in their buffer.
 	- Add more colour to displayAllStatus().
+	- Sleep for only three seconds instead of five.

 - 0.3.5
 	- Do not discover connected devices every loop - nicer on servers.
 Reset computer anytime number of connected devices change.